 How urgently we act, and how quickly we learn, will determine how far we can go.
-In that spirit, this annual report sets out the key insights and opportunities that have emerged in the first year of the MacArthur Foundation’s five-year challenge.
+In that spirit, this annual report sets out the key insights and opportunities that have emerged in the past year of the MacArthur Foundation’s five-year challenge.

-The future we described is not an impossible dream.
+The future described is not an impossible dream.
 It is a moral imperative, a different set of choices, and a reality within our collective reach.
 Thank you for helping us build it.

 2021 Impact and Learning Report